 It’s no secret that I love lake life living and try to incorporate it into all areas of my life!
-The holiday season is no exception.
+The fall season is no exception.
 Want to see how I bring the outdoors into my home during this festive time of the year?
 Stop by the lake and check out my Coastal Fall Decor.

 One of my favorite things to do during this time of the year, in addition to drinking warm apple cider and eating pumpkin butter squares, is decorating for the season.
 I have totes full of Halloween and fall decor that wait all year long to make their way into our home (you can see them here).

-I placed a stem of flowers in the center of the napkin and secured it on with neutral-colored floral stem wire.
+I placed a stem of flowers in the center of the napkin and secured it on with the neutral-colored floral stem wire.

 I’m completely and totally obsessed with this tablescape!